DomiKamu/OhmerPrems/README.md

 QuadPercs module is available from OhmerPrems plugin, as both:

-- free version (limited to **5** fully working drum machines, operating at 44.1kHz only) to any who want to try it (fully usable, no other limitation).
-Other drum machines can be selected, but are muted (no audio output).
+- free version (limited to **5** fully working drum machines, from 44.1kHz upto 192kHz engine's samplerates) to any who want to evaluate the module (they're no other limitation).
+Other drum machines can be selected, but are muted (no audio output), LED channel is red instead of green.
-- full version (all 16 drum machines, from 44.1 to 192kHz), reserved to *OhmerPrems* members exclusively, requires a personal license key to remove all limitations.
+- full version (all 16 drum machines, from 44.1kHz upto 192kHz engine's samplerates), reserved to *OhmerPrems* members exclusively, requires a personal license key to remove all limitations.
+LED channels are always green.

-Free version: Oberheim DMX, Drumulator, LinnDrum, Roland 707, and Roland 808, for a total of 102 instruments.
-44.1kHz sample rate only.
+Free version: Oberheim DMX, Drumulator, LinnDrum, Roland 707, and Roland 808, for a total of 102 instruments, from 44.1kHz upto 192kHz engine's samplerates.

-Full version: Oberheim DMX, Drumulator, Korg KR-55, Korg Minipops, LinnDrum, Roland R8, Roland 606, Roland 626, Roland 707, Roland 808, Roland 909, Yamaha RX5, Yamaha RY-30, Casio RZ-1, Alesis SR-16, and E-MU XL-7, for a **total of 369 instruments!**, from 44.1kHz to 192kHz sample rates.
+Full version: Oberheim DMX, Drumulator, Korg KR-55, Korg Minipops, LinnDrum, Roland R8, Roland 606, Roland 626, Roland 707, Roland 808, Roland 909, Yamaha RX5, Yamaha RY-30, Casio RZ-1, Alesis SR-16, and E-MU XL-7, for a **total of 369 instruments!**, from 44.1kHz upto 192kHz engine's samplerates.

 KordZ module remains unfinished.
 Presentation coming later...